 Karen VanMatre Smith met Jesus at the age of 7, and answered the call to become a missionary doctor by the time she was 8.

-She is a graduate of the City of Light School of Ministry, under Charles and Frances Hunter, and has worked for Kenneth Copeland Ministries, Hilton Sutton Ministries and several churches.
+She is an ordained minister, licensed through Judah 1 Ministries and commissioned by City Church Amarillo.
+A 1983 graduate of the City of Light School of Ministry, under Charles and Frances Hunter, she has worked for Kenneth Copeland Ministries, Hilton Sutton Ministries and several churches.

 She attended Texas A&M University as a President’s Endowed Scholar, and holds a Bachelor of Science in Liberal Arts.